CMU-07-120/hw03-tests/README.md

    The `>>` appends to a file (vs `>`).

-4. Once you have your results file with all the passes/failures, you can `cat` the file and pipe it into `grep` to list out all your failures and use `wc -l` to give us the count.
+4. Once you have your results file with any passes/failures, you can `cat` the file and pipe it into `grep` to list out all your failures and use `wc -l` to give us the count.
    Obviously, double-check this file that it's actually informative :).

+5. It's hard to remember all the commands you've needed for steps 1-4 to work!
+And, shell histories only last for so long.
+   Please log all of the commands you used that would make this process repeatable so that you can use it in the future.

+6. Repeat 1-4 for 5 more test folders, to use as an extended test suite for your buggy code.

 ## Commands that will be helpful: